Marinated pork with prunes

 Eggplants belong to the night shade family along with tomatoes and potatoes.
 It is a cooling bitter plant that is highly nutritious with vitamins A, B, C, K1, E and minerals manganese, magnesium, copper, potassium, calcium, iron, phosphorus, and zinc.
 An interesting fact is that we often believe that it is a vegetable but in fact it is a fruit.
 Also, it is thought to be aphrodisiac.

 It is also associated with fertility from its ability to unblock stagnation in the liver and the womb.
-In China, brides were supposed to posses 12 eggplant recipes before they got married.
-By the same token, pregnant women are advised to limit the consumption of eggplants because of the possibility of miscarriage.
+In China, brides are supposed to posses 12 eggplant recipes before they got married.
+However, pregnant women are advised to limit the consumption of eggplants because of the possibility of miscarriage.

 List of my other eggplant dishes